Last modified: 21 August 2015

 Forms on which to make the declaration will be available when you arrive and you will be able to keep a copy of the completed form, which you should keep safely as evidence that you have made a declaration.
 Please note that a very large fine can be imposed if you do not make this declaration, or provide incorrect or incomplete information.

-If you are carrying more than the permitted duty/tax-free allowances, or any prohibited goods (eg drugs, offensive weapons, food or plants from outside the European Union, medicines made from endangered species, etc) you must pass through the red channel.
+If you are carrying more than the permitted duty/tax-free allowances, or any prohibited goods (for example drugs, offensive weapons, food or plants from outside the European Union, medicines made from endangered species, and so on) you must pass through the red channel.

-If you are not sure about what you can bring into the UK you should check with the British Embassy or High Commission in your home country before travelling to the UK.
-Before you contact them, you can obtain some very basic information from the leaflet Travelling to the UK - what you can bring, what you can't, what you must declare [http://www.gov.uk/government/publications/travelling-to-the-uk].
+If you are not sure about what you can bring into the UK you should check with the British embassy or high commission in your home country before travelling to the UK.
+Before you contact them, you can obtain some very basic information from the leaflet Travelling to the UK: what you can bring in, what you can't bring in, what you must declare [www.gov.uk/government/publications/travelling-to-the-uk].

-There is an information leaflet about declaring cash on the HMRC (Her Majesty's Revenue & Customs) website:
+There is information about declaring cash on the UK government website:

 Normally, you should not bring food into the UK.
 Many of the foods you usually eat at home can easily be found in UK shops.
-For more information, see the leaflet Bringing food products into the UK [www.gov.uk/government/publications/bringing-food-products-into-the-uk]
+For more information, see the UK government information on Bringing food products into the UK [www.gov.uk/government/publications/bringing-food-products-into-the-uk]